jennihultman/Linux-course-2019/ProblemsLinux.md

 /wrk/mirossi/Linuxcourse/CjejuniCDS/New_GCA_000254735.2_ASM25473v2.cds_from_genomic.fna
 ```

-### (c)
+### (d)
 **Points: 8**

-From all the 50 samples as in point **(a)** extract in a single multifasta file the best blast hit (one for each sample; meaning the final file should contain a total of 50 fasta nucleotide sequence) for the ”multidrug efflux system gene” *cmeC* Cj0365c of the reference strain *C. jejuni* NCTC 11168 (you can download it e.g. from uniprotKB) and change the name of the headers of each fasta in the multifasta file to be sure that each entry header contains only the Genome accession number of the selected genomes (e.g. GCA_000254715.2 is the accession number of the file ’GCA_000254715.2_ASM25471v2_cds_from_genomic.fna.gz’)
+From all the 50 samples as in point **(b)** extract in a single multifasta file the best blast hit (one for each sample; meaning the final file should contain a total of 50 fasta nucleotide sequence) for the ”multidrug efflux system gene” *cmeC* Cj0365c of the reference strain *C. jejuni* NCTC 11168 (you can download it e.g. from uniprotKB) and change the name of the headers of each fasta in the multifasta file to be sure that each entry header contains only the Genome accession number of the selected genomes (e.g. GCA_000254715.2 is the accession number of the file ’GCA_000254715.2_ASM25471v2_cds_from_genomic.fna.gz’)

-### (d)
+### (e)
 **Points: 8**

-From the blast results as in point **(c)** extract for the best hit identity value and the score; make a single list with the extracted results in order from the highest score to the lowest
+From the blast results as in point **(d)** extract for the best hit identity value and the score; make a single list with the extracted results in order from the highest score to the lowest

 ## Question 5
 **Points: 10**